Turks in Germany: Federal Parliament

 Aydan Özoğuz was the deputy chairperson of the Social Democratic Party of Germany from 2011 until 2017.

-In 1994 Leyla Onur from the SPD and Cem Özdemir from the Green Party became MPs in the Federal Parliament.
-They were both re-elected in the 1998 elections and were joined by Ekin Deligöz from the Green party.
-Deligöz and Özdemir were both re-elected as MPs for the Greens and Lale Akgün was elected as an MP for the SPD in the 2002 elections.
-Thereafter, Deligöz and Akgün were successful in being re-elected in the 2005 elections; the two female politicians were joined by Hakkı Keskin who was elected as an MP for the Left Party.
+In the 1994 Leyla Onur from the SPD and Cem Özdemir from the Green Party became MPs in the Federal Parliament.
+They were both re-elected in the 1998 elections and were joined by Ekin Deligöz from the Green Party.
+Deligöz and Özdemir were both re-elected as MPs for the Greens, and Lale Akgün was elected as an MP for the SPD in the 2002 elections.
+Thereafter, Deligöz and Akgün were re-elected in the 2005 elections; the two female politicians were joined by Hakkı Keskin, who was elected as an MP for The Left.

-By the end of the first decade of the twenty-first century, the number of German MPs of Turkish origin remained similar to the previous elections.
-In the 2009 elections Ekin Deligöz and Mehmet Kılıç were elected for the Greens, Aydan Özoğuz for the SPD, and Serkan Tören for the FDP.
-Nonetheless, several Turkish-origin politicians were successful in becoming ministers and co-chairs of political parties.
-For example, in 2008 Cem Özdemir became the co-chair of the Green Party.
-In 2010 Aygül Özkan was appointed as the Women, Family, Health and Integration Minister, making her the first ever minister of Turkish origin or the Muslim faith.
-In the same year, Aydan Özoğuz was elected as deputy chairperson of the SPD party.
-By 2011, Bilkay Öney from the SPD was appointed as Integration Minister in the Baden-Württemberg State.
+By the end of the first decade of the twenty-first century, the number of German MPs of Turkish origin remained similar to that in previous elections.
+In the 2009 elections Ekin Deligöz and Memet Kılıç were elected for the Greens, Aydan Özoğuz for the SPD, and Serkan Tören for the FDP.
+Several politicians of Turkish origin subsequently became ministers or co-chairs of political parties.
+For example, in 2008 Cem Özdemir became co-chair of the Green Party.
+In 2010 Aygül Özkan was appointed Women, Family, Health and Integration Minister, becoming the first minister of Turkish origin or Muslim faith.
+In the same year, Aydan Özoğuz was elected deputy chairperson of the SPD.
+By 2011, Bilkay Öney from the SPD was appointed Integration Minister in Baden-Württemberg.

-Since the 2013 German elections, Turkish-origin MPs have been elected into Federal Parliament from four different parties.
-Cemile Giousouf, whose parents immigrated from Greece, became the first person of Western Thracian Turkish-origin to become an MP.
-Giousouf was the first Turkish-origin MP and first Muslim to be elected from the CDU party.
-Five MPs of Turkish-origin were elected from the SPD party including Aydan Özoğuz, Cansel Kiziltepe, Gülistan Yüksel, Metin Hakverdi and Mahmut Özdemir. Özdemir, at the time of his election, became the youngest MP in the German Parliament.
-For the Green Party, Cem Özdemir, Ekin Deligöz and Özcan Mutlu were elected as MPs, and Azize Tank for the Left Party.
+Since the 2013 German elections, MPs of Turkish origin have been elected to the Federal Parliament from four different parties.
+Cemile Giousouf, whose parents immigrated from Greece, became the first person of Western Thracian Turkish origin to become an MP.
+Giousouf was the first MP of Turkish origin and the first Muslim elected from the CDU.
+Five MPs of Turkish origin were elected from the SPD, including Aydan Özoğuz, Cansel Kiziltepe, Gülistan Yüksel, Metin Hakverdi and Mahmut Özdemir. Özdemir became the youngest MP in the German Parliament at the time of his election.
+For the Green Party, Cem Özdemir, Ekin Deligöz and Özcan Mutlu were elected as MPs, and Azize Tank for The Left.